AleDiBen/BFShift/README.md

 this is a message
 ```

-> Windows Version
+> Windows Version: encoding and decoding a message

-Decoding a message:
 ```
 python.exe bfshift.py -a 1 -s 14 -e 'this is a message'
 HvwG wG o AsGGous